WilsonLTL/Arknights_Agents_Roster/README.md

 ## User Guide - How to use it
 ```
-1. Click the floating button in the nottom right
+1. Click the floating button in the bottom right
 2. Select the label which rlated to your target agents
 3. that's all
 ```